spaskol/dobarbobar/07-add-site-apache.md

-# Add site in Apache HHTP
+# Add site in Apache HTTP

 Here I show how to add site in Apache web server, add basic authorization and use duckdns.org